Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- He's also carried the ball 37 times for 90 yards and three touchdowns, averaging 5.6 yards per game.
+- He also has 90 rushing yards on 37 carries with three touchdowns, averaging 5.6 yards per game.

-- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while running the ball 40.2% of the time.

 - Tagovailoa has attempted 49 of his 366 passes in the red zone, accounting for 36.0% of his team's red zone plays.